Jean-Michel Basquiat: Art market

 Basquiat sold his first painting to singer Debbie Harry for $200 in 1981.
 Advised by Italian artist Sandro Chia, gallerist Emilio Mazzoli purchased ten of Basquiat's works for $10,000 and held an exhibition at his gallery in Modena in May 1981.
 Spurred by the Neo-expressionism art boom, his work was in great demand by 1982, which is considered his most valuable year.
 A majority of his highest-selling paintings at auction date to 1982.
 Recalling that year, Basquiat said, "I had some money; I made the best paintings ever."
 His paintings were priced at $5,000 to $10,000 in 1983—lowered from the range of $10,000 to $15,000 when he joined Mary Boone's gallery to reflect what she felt was consistent with those of other artists in her gallery.
 In 1984, it was reported that in two years his work appreciated in value by 500%.
 In the mid-1980s, Basquiat was earning $1.4 million a year as an artist.
 By 1985, his paintings were selling for $10,000 to $25,000 each.
-Basquiat's rise to fame in the international art market landed him on the cover of The New York Times Magazine in 1985, which was unprecedented for a young African-American artist.
+Basquiat's rise to fame in the international art market landed him on the cover of The New York Times Magazine in 1985, which was unprecedented for a young black artist.

 Since Basquiat's death in 1988, the market for his work has developed steadily—in line with overall art market trends—with a dramatic peak in 2007 when, at the height of the art market boom, the global auction volume for his work was over $115 million.
-Brett Gorvy, deputy chairman of Christie's, is quoted describing Basquiat's market as "two-tiered ...
-The most coveted material is rare, generally dating from the best period, 1981–83."
-Until 2002, the highest amount paid for an original work of Basquiat's was $3.3 million for Self-Portrait (1982), sold at Christie's in 1998.
-In 2002, Basquiat's Profit I (1982) was sold at Christie's by drummer Lars Ulrich of the heavy metal band Metallica for $5.5 million.
+Brett Gorvy, deputy chairman of Christie's, described Basquiat's market as "two-tiered … The most coveted material is rare, generally dating from the best period, 1981–83."
+Until 2002, the highest amount paid for an original work of Basquiat's was $3.3 million for Self-Portrait (1982), which was sold at Christie's in 1998.
+In 2002, Profit I (1982) was sold at Christie's by drummer Lars Ulrich of the heavy metal band Metallica for $5.5 million.
 The proceedings of the auction were documented in the 2004 film Metallica: Some Kind of Monster.